Market research can often get de-prioritized. Yet, having an effective market research can be a game changer for your marketing strategy.

 Segment your data:

-Filter your report by population segments to see if you have a ratio that accurate represents the demographics of your audience.
+Filter your report by population segments.
+This will help you determine if the ratio accurately represents the demographics of your audience.
 If not, you may need to adjust the weight of your responses.

 You can also segment your data by learning objective so that you can identify trends and patterns.